-Beside Facebook there are much more Social Media networking sites with focus on the local regions, e.g. ‘Que Pasa’ for the South American market (available in Spanish and English), which you should consider when travelling.
+Besides Facebook, there are much more Social Media networking sites with a focus on the local regions, e.g. ‘Que Pasa’ for the South American market (available in Spanish and English), which you should consider when traveling.

-Today, all the different Social Media services has made the way of travelling much more easier; as follows as a review the strengths of Social Media.
+Today, all the different Social Media services has made the way of traveling much more easier; as follows as a review of the strengths of Social Media.

 - The usage of Social Media makes it easier to stay in contact with family and friends.

-- Especially when you are away for long period of time it gives you a more homely feeling and it can help against homesickness.
-You are never alone, when logging into your Social Media service, your friends are ready to chat.
+- Especially when you are away for a long period of time it gives you a more homely feeling and it can help against homesickness.
+You are never alone when logging into your Social Media service, your friends are ready to chat.